You can technically drive a nail with a wrench. It works, sort of, but you'll spend more time and effort than if you'd just used a hammer.

+That's the situation with group trip planning right now.
 People piece together Google Sheets for the gear list, WhatsApp for communication, Google Maps for the route, Splitwise for costs, and maybe a shared Google Doc for the itinerary.
-Five apps.
-Five logins.
-Five places where information lives.
+Five apps, five logins, five places where information lives.
+It works.
+Sort of.

 The hidden tax on your time

-Every time you switch between apps, you lose a bit of context.
-You're in Splitwise adding an expense and you think "wait, did we finalise the meal plan?"
-So you jump to the spreadsheet.
+Every time you switch between apps you lose a bit of context.
+You're in Splitwise adding an expense and you think "wait, did we finalise the meal plan?" — so you jump to the spreadsheet.
 Then you remember someone asked a question in WhatsApp.
 Twenty minutes later you've done nothing and you're watching a video someone shared in the group chat.

 Things fall through the cracks

+When information lives in five places, things get missed.
 The transport arrangement is in a WhatsApp message from three weeks ago that nobody can find.
 The special dietary requirement got mentioned in a Google Doc comment that was marked resolved.
 Someone updated the spreadsheet but forgot to tell the group.

-On the trip, these gaps become problems.
+On the trip, these gaps become real problems.
 Someone's vegetarian meal never got planned.
 The shuttle booking was for the wrong date.
 Nobody brought a first aid kit because everyone assumed someone else had it covered.

 The "free tools" fallacy

-If you spend an extra five hours across a month of trip planning because you're juggling multiple tools, that's not free.
-That's five hours you could have spent training, or planning the route, or just not stressing about logistics.
+All these apps are free, but your time isn't.
+If you spend an extra five hours across a month of trip planning because you're juggling multiple tools, that's not free — that's five hours you could have spent training, planning the route, or just not stressing about logistics.

 Free tools are only free if they don't cost you more in friction than they save in money.